theodougalis/Scrabble/README.md

 # Scrabble
- Command line Scrabble game in Python
+ Command line Scrabble game in Python.
+The game is in Greek.
+It was developed for a university course.